Armada Towers

 Armada Towers (أبراج أرمادا) is a complex of three skyscrapers in Jumeirah Lake Towers (JLT) Dubai Multi Commodities Centre Free Zone being built opposite to the Dubai Marina and next to the Emirates Golf Club in Dubai, United Arab Emirates.
-It is a mixed purpose community with both residential, hotel, hospital and commercial units.
+It is a mixed-use development that contains residential and commercial units.

 General

 Armada Towers is one of Armada Group projects in the UAE.
 The construction contract was awarded to CSHK and the total cost of the project estimated to be over AED 1 Billion (US$300 Million).
 The construction began in early 2005 and was completed in 2009.

 The Towers was designed by Adnan Saffarini.

 Armada Tower 1

 Located in Cluster P, plot 1, Armada Tower 1 has 36 floors and stands at 150 m.

 Armada Tower 2

 Located in Cluster P, plot 2, Armada Tower 2 is the tallest of the three towers, standing at 167 m with 40 floors. which is mixed commercial building with international companies/organizations running their regional operations such as Aramco Subsidiaries, Armada Group, Armada BlueBay Hotel, Armada Hospital, Saint Petersburg State University of Economics and Finance, in addition to retail outlets like Armada Pharmacy, Mythos Kouzina & Grill (Greek restaurant) and Nola Eatery & Social House (New Orleans Bar).